 As you probably know, we’ve spent a good chunk of time this winter on the dream farm hunt.
-We’ve looked at so many places, that the only way I’m able keep them all straight is through photos and detailed notes!
+We’ve looked at so many places that the only way I’m able to keep them all straight is through photos and detailed notes!

 There have been big fields with old ratty trailers outback, cozy homes with wall to wall carpet and lousy soil, big windows and wood floors with only one out of ten acres farmable, prefab’s with great stables and rocky land, sunny flat fields with standing water, certified organic ground with a rotting house needing removal and everything imaginable in between.